 objectis the name of your enabled object.
 If you have multiple objects configured for History Stream, you can see a directory for each in here.

 dayis the day the data was written to the GRAX Vault.
 Depending on your backup job configuration, you may not have data for every day.
 You'll see a directory for each day where data was backed up.

 houris the hour data was written to the GRAX vault.
 If you have hourly backups enabled, you might see as many as 24 directories in here.

 For an object to be included in the History Stream, you have to explicitly turn it on.
-Any object that's supported for backup will work.
-While there will eventually be a simple UI to do this, the initial version doesn't have one yet.
+Any object that's supported for backup works.

-Once configured for one or more objects, the History Stream process will automatically start running every 5 minutes.
+Once configured for one or more objects, History Stream process automatically starts running every 5 minutes.
 Here's what to expect and how to verify that it's working:

-- After the first run, ie. 5-10 minutes after the feature was turned on, run you should see the
+- After the first run, that is 5-10 minutes after the feature was turned on, run you should see the

 parquetdirectory created in your object storage bucket.
 It may take some time for object data to show up.
 See below for an explanation of what to expect.